CDCgov/ixa/examples/time-varying-infection/README.md

 continuous time requires a bit of math and then why inverse transform sampling and rejection sampling are two viable approaches and their associated pros/cons.

+There is one big caveat of this model.
+Because we are trying to avoid person-to-person transmission for now, I've made the force of infection seasonal and the recovery rate dependent on the number of infected people.
+If the force of infection depended on the number of infected people, we'd basically have an SIR model.
+But, in reality, the technique I describe with dealing for the time-varying foi is much more likely to be applied to a time-varying recovery rate (depends on, say, both time since infection and time of the simulation aka seasonality) while the technique I describe for dealing with a time-varying recovery rate may be more likely applied to force of infection in real-world models.

 ## Why are time-varying rates special?
 The classic SIR compartmental ODE model assumes a constant recovery rate,
 $\gamma$, so that the infection period is exponentially distributed.
 In